harness/developer-hub/release-notes/platform.md

 - Harness Manager was changed to remove the edit and details UI for Immutable Delegates.
 These Delegates cannot be changed.
 (DEL-4756)

-- A migration will run to remove the following Role Bindings directly assigned to users for accounts having ACCOUNT_BASIC_ROLE turned ON (PL-28284):
+- A migration will run to remove the following role bindings directly assigned to users for accounts having ACCOUNT_BASIC_ROLE turned ON (PL-28284):

   - At Account Scope, Account Basic/Account Viewer -All Account Resources​.
   - At Organization scope, Organization Viewer - All Organization Resources.​